The CKEditor 5 codebase is divided into multiple npm packages, each developed in a separate Git repository. The main package is

 Whenever you want to update all packages to their latest versions call:

-From time to time, if the list of dependencies in any of the packages changed, you will need to call Yarn again to symlink them:
+From time to time, if the list of dependencies in any of the packages changed, new package has been added to

 # Working with multiple repositories